Christina Pushaw: Early career, time in Georgia, and Mikheil Saakashvili

 Pushaw volunteered for John McCain's 2008 presidential campaign; he supported Georgia during its war with Russia saying "today we are all Georgians."
 During 2012, she volunteered at the Ronald Reagan Presidential Library, where she encountered Mikheil Saakashvili, the President of Georgia, during a speech he gave and other appearances over the following year around Simi Valley, California.
-Saakashvili said that Reagan "defines who we [Georgians] are."
+Saakashvili said that Reagan "defines who we Georgians are."

 For a year after she graduated she worked as a recruiter at an IT firm in Pasadena, California.

-In 2013, she moved to Georgia, originally intending to be part of a Saakashvili program for native English speakers to teach English, but ended up working in few different educational positions.
+In 2013, she moved to Georgia, originally intending to be part of a Saakashvili program for native English speakers to teach English, but ended up working in a few different educational positions.
 She also formed a Georgian non-profit, New Leaders Initiative, to teach young Georgians about democracy and international affairs.
 Pushaw wrote an article "The Manchurian Candidate” in a former Russian Georgia publication.
 During 2013 and 2014, Pushaw's peers and colleagues said that she said she traveled with Saakashvili and showed pictures she had taken with him telling them she had just been to Batumi.

 In 2015, she left Georgia and moved to Washington, D.C. to attend graduate school.
 One of her peers said that she had told them she was born in Ukraine, where Saakashvili had served in the military and attended college, and had been adopted by Americans.
 Giuli Alasania, Saakashvili's mother said that Pushaw told her the same story.
 While doing her graduate field research in Ukraine, her class met with Saakashvili.

 In 2017, Pushaw began working at a firm founded by Charles Koch in public relations called America at In Pursuit Of.
 From June 2017 to August 2019, Pushaw worked for Stand Together, a philanthropic organization also founded by Koch as an international political consultant.
 At Stand Together, she said she worked on the confirmation of Supreme Court Justice Brett Kavanaugh and the passing of the 2017 Tax Cuts and Jobs Act.
 In late 2017, Pushaw organized a pro-Saakashvili rally at the Embassy of Ukraine.
 In the resume she later provided to Ron DeSantis, she wrote that she worked as his communications and media advisor part-time during December 2017.
 She volunteered for his staff during 2018 and joined his staff full-time in 2019.
 She worked for him until 2020.

 Career

-In June 2022, the Department of Justice reached out to Pushaw and asked to register as a foreign agent per the Foreign Agents Registration Act.
+In June 2022, the Department of Justice reached out to Pushaw and asked her to register as a foreign agent per the Foreign Agents Registration Act.
 She hired former United States Attorney for the District of Columbia, Michael R. Sherwin, to represent her for the FARA registration.
 The act requires "foreign agents", defined as individuals or entities engaged in domestic lobbying or advocacy for foreign governments, organizations, or persons ("foreign principals"), to register with the Department of Justice (DOJ) and disclose their relationship, activities, and related financial compensation.